lukegjpotter/cycling-ireland-events-html-parser/README.md

 ### Version 1.0 Features

-Write the POJOs, from the parsed Resource File, into the Database Using Spring Data and Heroku's PosgreSQL.
+* [x] Write the POJOs, from the parsed Resource File, into a local Postgres Database Using Spring Data.
+* [ ] Then make a production Spring Profile to write them into Heroku's PosgreSQL.

 ### Version 2.0 Features